christer19/Wine_Reviews_Analysis/README.md

 In order to simplify the analysis and to guarantee a better quality of the data.
 It was transformed by replacing or removing missing values, creating new columns (feature engineering) from the pre-existing ones and removing some of the columns that were considered not relevant for this project.

 ## Data Exploration
+In this phase the data was analyzed to find patterns and correlations; the whole process can be seen in the [Data Cleaning and Exploration Notebook](https://github.com/jm1988/Wine_Reviews_Analysis/blob/master/Cleaning_and_EDA.ipynb).
+Some of the insights are:
+- Most of the wines on the data are red variety from California, USA.
+Also Roger Voss is the most common taster.
+- There doesn't seen to be a high correlation between the numerical variables.
+The only one that slightly affect the mean rating is the lenght of the description, which could mean that the longer the review the highest rating for any specific wine.
+- The mean rating seems to be higher for wines with vintage between 1930 and 1980.
+The oldest wines don't necessarily get a better rating.
+- There is not difference in the ratings between red vs white wines based on this data set.

 ## Dashboard App Deployment